 To diagnose a knee injury, health care providers ask about how the injury happened and what symptoms it is causing.

-The health care provider will do a physical exam that includes pressing on the knee and legs and moving them in certain ways.
+The provider will do a physical exam.
+This includes pressing on the knee and legs and moving them in certain ways.
 These tests can show what part of the knee is injured.

 Imaging tests done sometimes used include: